Ashkanhadian/VehicleTrackingCV/ReadMe.md

 ## Data used in this project

 The source code is available for learning and development purposes.
 The sample video data is owned by Vecteezy and is used under their Standard License.
-Please ensure you have the right to use any video you process with this tool.
+Please ensure you have the right to use any video you process with this code.

 The video file can be downloaded from https://www.vecteezy.com/video/14055564-out-of-focus-street-traffic-high-angle-view.